 Will they be desktop apps, web apps or what?

 I think the apps I have in mind are better-suited to a large screen.
 A web app can be used on any screen, so if I build a web app and it has lots of mobile users, I might consider making a mobile version.

 My initial thinking was to make desktop apps.
 They’re not the coolest kids anymore, but they’re still widely-used.
 Think Adobe Photoshop, Adobe Illustrator, Microsoft Excel, video-editing software, engineering CAD tools, 3D modelling software, and high-end video games.
 Many of them are used for design.

 The business is just me, for now, so the software also has to be something that one developer can do without getting overwhelmed (in addition to managing the business).
 That’s the main reason why I was against web apps.
 Developing and deploying a modern web app is much more involved than developing a desktop app.

 I discussed it with friends and read a lot online, especially a great blog post by Patrick McKenzie, who has done both desktop and web apps.
 In the end, I decided to make web apps.

 I’ll share how that’s going in future posts.
-I also aim to have some simple demos/MVPs online in January.
+I also aim to have a simple demo online in January.